daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/retrieve-states-dropdown/README.md

 ### API Response Format

-Sample of the response from AWS service:
+Sample of the response from AWS service (English):
 ```
 [
     {